logzio/logz-docs/_source/user-guide/accounts/siem_shared_repository.md

 ## Private feeds in the shared Security Repository

-Define a private feed once in your SIEM Repository and share it with the relevant Security accounts.
+Define a [private feed](/user-guide/siem/ioc-types/) once in your SIEM Repository and share it with the relevant Security accounts.
+You can find more information on how to include private feeds in your Repository in [Adding a private feed](/user-guide/cloud-siem/private-feeds.html).